broesler/CppSparse/notes/amd_debug_notes.md

 last[79] should be 75.
 last[82] should be 77.

-TODO Put debugging stops at each line where `last` is set.
+Put debugging stops at each line where `last` is set.
 Start at nel == 0. cs_amd will set last[79] = 75, and last[82] = 77, but amd will leave them as -1.